When did you get started?

 What happens if you have money left over after buying and planting the expected number of trees?

-We plant extra trees.
+We plant more trees!

 What species do you plant?